Why Bahrain

 Limited Liability

-Shareholders' liability is strictly limited to their share capital, protecting personal assets from business risks.
+Shareholders' liability is limited to their share capital contribution, helping protect personal assets from business liabilities.

 Structure Overview